dsyph3r/symblog-docs/docs/validators-and-forms.rst

     attribute.
 Client side validation is great in that it doesn't require a round trip to the server to validate the form.
 However, client side validation should not be used alone.
-You should always validate submitted data server side as its quite easy for a user to by-pass the client side validation.
+You should always validate submitted data server side as it's quite easy for a user to by-pass the client side validation.

 Sending the email
 -----------------

 While our contact form will allow users to submit enquiries, nothing actually happens with them yet.
-Lets update the controller to send an email to the blog webmaster.
+Let's update the controller to send an email to the blog webmaster.
-Symfony2 comes completed with the `Swift Mailer <http://swiftmailer.org/>`_ library for sending emails.
-Swift Mailer is a very powerful library;
-We will only scratch the surface of what this library can perform.
+Symfony2 comes complete with the `Swift Mailer <http://swiftmailer.org/>`_ library for sending emails.
+Swift Mailer is a very powerful library, we will only scratch the surface of what this library can perform.

 Configure Swift Mailer settings
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~